mohanenm/Android-Shape/README.md

 * tried to merge and somehow deleted most files, fetching from bit bucket
 * ok back to normal, should commit, havent in a while
 * size and group were temp lost
+* tried to fix a few basic things, the newer api has rendering issues
 # Learning Objectives
 * Familiarity with a simple graphical (output-only) Android project
 * Basic design patterns and their purpose